 Connecting Care is a local system that makes the summary information from a patient’s record available to hospitals and Out of Hours services in the BNSSG area (Bristol, North Somerset & South Gloucestershire).

-Information about this system was included on the reverse of the August 2013 SCR letter.
 You can obtain more information by visiting the Connecting Care website which includes a link to the opt-out form you will need to complete if you do not want your data available within the Connecting Care record.
 This form must be returned to Connecting Care to action, NOT to us.
-You can complete this form on behalf of another patient.

 Other National data sharing initiatives